vivekvrma/CSC580-ML-Project/README.md

 3. Launch the Jupyter Notebook
 4. Navigate to the cloned folder
 5. Open the "CSC580_ML_Project.ipynb" file
+6. Download the dataset
-6. Run the file using "Restart and Run all"
+7. Run the file using "Restart and Run all"
-7. You will get the results of all chunks
+8. You will get the results of all chunks